jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Document OCR & Text Extraction/Unexpected Hurdles Producing Decent Text And Images From PDF Documents.md

 Quote: “[Never attribute to malice that which is adequately explained by stupidity or indolence.](https://quoteinvestigator.com/2016/12/30/not-malice/#return-note-15115-9)”

 Some, it seems, do it out of sheer laziness (I think the word “indolence” fits this one to a tee): when the design department likes their pixel-perfect magazine or brochure output enough to ignore some SEO benefits that come from PDFs with their *copy* (i.e. *text*) embedded.
-I’ve seen this done to brochures, magazines and above all: *books*: while one might want a brochure or magazine PDF to serve some SEO purpose by itself (“we want this to be easy to find by google and friends”?), *books* often come with “cover web pages” where they are introduced, together with their publisher, author and maybe some other (meta-)data, thus making the book copy itself much less relevant re any “making sure people can find this” goal.
+I’ve seen this done to brochures, magazines and above all: *books*: while one might want a brochure or magazine PDF to serve some SEO purpose by itself (“we want this to be easy to find by google and friends”!), *books* often come with “cover web pages” where they are introduced, together with their publisher, author and maybe some other (meta-)data, thus making the book copy itself much less relevant re any “making sure people can find this” goal.

 > I’m **not** talking about the, *äh*, *repropriated* copies we may discover in the murkier crevices of on-line search databases, but publisher/author-provided authorized instances *only* here: from downloadable magazine issues and commercial product brochures to art house ebooks – in one instance amounting to a whopping 600MB+ *übersized* PDF which apparently was the very same file they fed their printer. *Gorgeous* hardcopy, that one, by the way.
 And a PDF including overprint high rez TIFFs (for edge-to-edge image printing) and a few other tidbits that only a high-end quality printer can truly appreciate.
 >
 > And then there were those instances where I suspect their InDesign or Quark jockeys had had some debilitating headaches getting the pages laid out as demanded and left it at that once it got approved, resulting in pages which were strangely **partly** or *entirely* rendered as *character shapes*, which is just another way to nuke your text extraction for the sake of render/view/print output quality.
 > Been there myself in days gone by.
 (Lost the T-shirt though. #sadface.)

-While the original authors don’t have to resort to crutches such as OCR to have their PDF/document be present in text form, I’ve seen quite a few math books (or books which contained quite a bit of *math* while discussing some technology area) go this route of rendering all pages as high-rez pixel images.
+My goals and the book authors' may diverge where I put a *very high emphasis* on the document being *searchable text*: that is why I sometimes may have to resort to crutches such as OCR to have their PDF/document be presented in *searchable text* form, as, f.e., I’ve seen quite a few math books go this route of rendering all pages as high-rez pixel images.
 Just to make sure the math looks perfect anywhere, I guess.
+Ditto for books which contained quite a bit of *math* while discussing some technology area, by the way.

 ## Constable Horroratio Obnoxious: PDFs which carry *characters as shapes*